jwe4ec/ttt-p2-cleaning/README.md

 - TODO: Clean and deidentify Qualtrics data
 - TODO: Deidentify LifePak data if needed
 - TODO: Check for data quality (see Exclusion Criteria in [study registration](https://clinicaltrials.gov/study/NCT04607902))
+- TODO: Add 18- and 24-month Qualtrics data to cleaning pipeline once their data collection is complete